ashlinrichardson/kgc2010/README.md

 * Zoom: hold down both mouse buttons and drag
 * Pan: hold down right mouse button and drag
 * Rotate: hold down left mouse button and drag

-Click on cluster centres (blue) to visualize cluster in image domain (class window)
+Click on cluster centres (blue) to visualize cluster in image domain (class window).
+This produces a binary classification
+* after producing a binary classication, can press c (lower case) to switch back to multi-class view (in which pixels are coloured according to the mode to which they are assigned).
+In this representation the mode is the value of the "hilltop" determined

 ## Image plot
 Band selection: